 To interpret article 5 as respondent urges would effectively divest the other eight residuary beneficiaries named in article 6 of their share of decedent’s intangible personal property, namely her accumulated financial holdings, as there would be no personal property in the residuary estate to distribute.
 Thus, we agree with Surrogate’s Court that, as decedent bequeathed her home to respondent in article 2, it follows that she intended in article 5 to award him only the home’s furnishings, subject to the specific bequest to her niece in article 4, and not the intangible personal property in article 6.

-Fortunately, the drafting attorney was available to testify as to the decedent’s intent, and he had his notes and other materials to bolster his testimony.
+Fortunately, the drafting attorney was available to testify as to the decedent’s intent, and he had his notes and other materials to bolster his testimony in order to aid the court to construe the ambiguous New York will.
 Nevertheless, this is the type of drafting often seen in do-it-yourself wills that are becoming more common.